Auriol, Bouches-du-Rhône

 Auriol (/fr/; Auriòu) is a commune in the Huveaune valley in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region of Southern France.
-The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.
+The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in bloom (Concours des villes et villages fleuris).
 Located west of Roquevaire and northwest of Aubagne, it will be served by two stations of the Aubagne tramway when the northern Line T extension opens in 2023.

 Geography

 Auriol is located some 22 km east by north-east of Marseille and 10 km north by north-east of Aubagne.
 The eastern border of the commune is the departmental border between Bouches-du-Rhône and Var.
 Access to the commune is by the A52D autoroute which separates from the A52 autoroute at the western border of the commune and ends at the D560 road just east of the town.
 The D560 road branches from the D96 on the western border of the commune and passes east through the town and continues east to Saint-Zacharie.
 The D45A comes from La Bouilladisse in the north-west and passes through the commune south to join the D2 in the south of the commune.
 The D2 continues east to Plan-d'Aups-Sainte-Baume.
 Apart from the main town there are the urban areas of Le Pujol, Pont de Joux, Les Artauds, Le Maltrait, La Douronne, Moulin de Redon, Le Moulin de Redon, Le Plan des Moines, Les Helianthes, Le Braou, La Gardy, Basson, and Vede.
 The commune is urbanised through the centre with rugged terrain to the south and north.

 The Huveaune river flows through the centre of the urban area from east to west then continues south to join the ocean in the 8th arrondissement of Marseille.
 The Ruisseau de la Gestaude rises in the south of the commune and flows north to join the Huveaune.

 The village of Moulin de Redon is closer to Saint-Zacharie but is under the Auriol administration authority.
-The legend said that there was a race between town mayors.
-On a particular date, at the sun rising, the first mayor who reaches Moulin de Redon by foot will receive the village under his administration.
+The legend says that there was a race between mayors of the two towns.
+On a particular date, at sunrise, the first mayor who reaches Moulin de Redon by foot was to receive the village under his administration.
 Saint Zacharie is less than 2 km to Moulin de Redon, while Auriol is 5 km.
 The mayor of Saint Zacharie, deeply convinced of his victory slept too much, and arrived after the mayor of Auriol.
 It illustrates "The fable of the hare and the turtle" by Jean de La Fontaine.